Google’s Top Three Ranking Factors; what are they, and how will they impact search results?

-Links, Content, and, RankBrain (not necessarily in that order, and as we know there are various other factors that Google considers for ranking, but these are the top ranking factors as revealed by Google’s Andrey Lipattsev)
+Links, Content, and, RankBrain (Not necessarily in that order, and as we know there are various other factors that Google considers for ranking, but these are the top ranking factors as revealed in this post by Google’s Andrey Lipattsev)

-What should on-line marketers do to ensure that they have got their on-line marketing strategy right?
+What should we do to ensure that we have our on-line marketing strategy right?

-Most marketers would be on the same page since most of us knew of all these factors as being one of the most critical factors for ranking.
-I talked about these factors in my earlier posts SEO best practices for 2016 and Google Ranking Factors and RankBrain.
-It will be interesting to see if going forward there will be different strategies catering to these factors.
-In the past we have seen various not so acceptable techniques of get incoming links, and an obsession with trying to get incoming links since it was a known fact that Google does take into account incoming links while ranking sites.
-However with Content and RankBrain, and various other ranking factors that Google and other search engines taking into account, we will see less of these, hopefully:(
+In order to have a effective on-line marketing strategy, we need to step back and take a look at what we already know.
+There is no doubt that most online marketers have a good idea about these factors as being one of the many critical factors for ranking.
+I talked about these factors in my earlier posts SEO best practices for 2016 and Google Ranking Factors and RankBrain. .
+In the past, and even now, we continue to see a lot of not so acceptable techniques being used in order to rank well on the SERPs.
+One of those being,acquiring incoming links.
+There is an obsession about incoming links since it is a known fact that Google places value in incoming links while ranking sites.
+Going forward hopefully, with Content and RankBrain, and other ranking factors that Google and other search engines are taking into account while ranking, we will see more concrete strategies from on-line marketers.

-Let us look at these three factors.
+Let us look at Google’s Top Three Ranking Factors.
 I will start with Content first.

 Content is what connects your end users to you.
 The need for quality and relevant content cannot be highlighted enough.
 If you are a well known brand, people know you already; however you still need to reach out through your content to ensure that you continue to remind people your USP s and why they should buy from you.
 And this can happen only if there is a content strategy in place.
 I would focus on having a very strong content strategy.